 Promoting your products or services by email can be a powerful and flexible form of direct marketing.
-You can tailor your message to specific types of customer.
+You can tailor your message to specific types of customer and their interests.
 You can also build customer relationships and acquire new customers through relevant, well targeted emails that interest recipients.

 1. Subject line: Many people will choose whether to read an email by looking at the subject line in their inbox.
 Keep your subject line short, ideally no more than 50 characters.
 Front load with key words and use language that generates a sense of urgency and offers an incentive e.g. ‘Women’s Swimwear - 20% Discount - Ends Midnight’.

 2. Keep it relevant, engaging and consistent: Use email marketing to tell people about things they'll be interested in.
 You should keep it simple, front load your sentences with key words and consider personalising by including the recipient’s name.
-Consider segmenting your marketing lists based on customer preferences and interests so that they receive emails from you that are relevant to them.
+You could segment your marketing lists based on customer preferences and interests so that they receive emails from you that are relevant to them.